BaharKshvrz/millionaires-react-quiz/README.md

 ## Available Scripts

+In the project directory, you can install:
+**npm install**

 In the project directory, you can run:
 **npm start**

 Runs the app in the development mode.